minprog/cs50x-1718-1819/overviews/Module 2/overview.md

 # Module 2: Crypto

-In this module, you'll learn about the cryptographic techniques and about strings in C. Strings will prove to be an important part of almost any program, indeed.
+In this module, you'll learn about cryptographic techniques and about strings in C. Strings will prove to be an important part of almost any program, indeed.

 ## Help